 - juice of one lemon

-- Heat some oil in a large sauce pot over medium heat (I used canola oil).
-Once the oil is shimmering, add the diced onion and cooked until translucent (4-5 minutes).
-Season with garlic powder and salt and pepper.
+- Heat olive oil in a large sauce pot over medium heat.
+Once the oil is shimmering, add the diced onion and cook until translucent, stirring occasionally (4-5 minutes).
+Season with salt and pepper.

-- Add the carrots and celery and stir to combine, loosening any onions that are sticking to the bottom of the pan.
+- Add the garlic, carrots, and celery and stir to combine.
 Cook for 1-2 minutes more.

 - Pour in the chicken stock, starting with about 6 cups.
 Add thyme sprigs and dried parsley.